Graylog2/documentation/pages/lookuptables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Provides the ability to extract geolocation information of IP addresses from MaxMind Country and City databases.
+Provides the ability to extract geolocation information of IP addresses from MaxMind ASN, Country and City databases.